jinto-joseph/vernacular-fact-checker/README.md

 - ScaleDown compression adds ~2–5 ms latency per post due to network round-trip
 - Tavily search coverage is stronger for English than Hinglish or regional languages
 - NewsData.io free tier is limited to 200 credits/day
-- Local fact store covers only 12 topic categories
+- Local fact store covers 15 topic categories — expands with more data
 - ML classifier requires local training — artifact not committed to repo

 **Future improvements:**